arangodb/docs-hugo/site/content/3.12/develop/http-api/documents.md

         error codes and how often each kind of error occurred.
 For example, `1200:17,1205:10` means that in 17 cases the error 1200 ("revision conflict") has happened, and in 10 cases the error 1205 ("illegal document handle").
-      requestBody:
-        content:
-          application/json:
-            schema:
-              type: object
-              required:
-                - documents
-              properties:
-                documents:
-                  description: |
-                    A JSON representation of an array of document updates as objects.
-                    Each element has to contain a `_key` attribute.
-                  type: json
       parameters:
         - name: collection
           in: path